tum-pbs/pbdl-book/intro.md

 height: 220px
 name: pbdl-teaser
 ---
 Some visual examples of numerically simulated time sequences.
-In this book, we aim for algorithms that use neural networks alongside numerical solvers.
+In this book, we explain how to realize algorithms that use neural networks alongside numerical solvers.
 ```

 ## Coming up